About Psychology/Social Sciences

 Community based organisation aimed at providing one to one and small group interventions to women who are currently affected by criminality and alcohol/drug misuse.

-Ideal Candidate: Candidate needs to have a background in psychology and social services, have a mature attitude and be open to supporting women with challenging behaviours
+Ideal Candidate: The candidate for this psychology and social services internship abroad needs to have a background in psychology and social services, have a mature attitude and be open to supporting women with challenging behaviours

 Community based services for children with autism